 - Can be awkward because of their small size and difficult to use.

-When it comes to self-massage balls, the massage therapy balls by Knotty Body are a great choice for beginners and people who need a softer but still firm massage ball.
+When it comes to self-massage balls, the massage therapy balls by Champion Sports are a great choice for beginners and people who need a softer but still firm massage ball.

 These tennis ball-sized massage balls are a good choice for beginners or people who might need a softer massage because harder lacrosse-type balls would cause pain.